Learning quantum phases via single-qubit disentanglement: Numerical Results

-In Fig.~\ref{fig:TFIM}, we show the results of the optimal variational algorithm to disentangle the ground state with different values of $\lambda$.
+In Fig.~\ref{fig:resluts} (a), we show the results of the optimal variational algorithm to disentangle the ground state with different values of $\lambda$.
 We take two ground-states from two phases of the system to get the RL-ansatz quantum circuit.
-The operation space is set to the nearest qubits, i.e., three qubits.
+The operation space is set to the nearest qubits, i.e., 3 qubits.
+We also selected two training states asymmetrically from two phases far from the critical point to exclude the effect of selecting particular training points.
+(See supplementary material for details on the robustness of the model.)

-The performance of the designed algorithm is proportional to the circuit layer $p$.
+The performance of the designed algorithm improves as the number circuit layers $p$ increases.
 As the RL-ansatz disentangling circuit with one layer ($p=1$), the transformation space is not large enough to cut the correlation with the two subsystems, so different training samples have the same results.
 However, unlike the raw local entanglement entropy case, the disentangle circuit entropy shows three regions with different values of $\lambda$.
 In both cases, the entanglement entropy rises quickly from a small number from point $\lambda=0.5$ to point $\lambda=0.9$ and then slowly rises to the maximum value around the critical point $\lambda=1$.
 The situation after the critical point $\lambda=1$ is precisely the opposite of before.
 So we can divide the space of $\lambda$ into ``fast-slow-fast'' three regions according to the speed of entropy change.
 We find that the most significant entanglement is present in the parameter region close to the critical point.
-The slow region corresponds with the quantum critical region~\cite{phase}.
+The slow region corresponds with the quantum critical region~\cite{sachdev_2011}.
 This indicates that the local quantum entanglement has a deep relation with the phase transition region.

 However, with the layer number larger than one, the results show different structures of circuits with different phases of $\lambda$.
-As Fig.~\ref{fig:TFIM} shows, the designed circuit structures with two layers have two optimal circuits in different phases.
+As Fig.~\ref{fig:resluts} (a) shows, the designed circuit structures with two layers have two optimal circuits in different phases.
 Also, in this case, the characteristic is obtained, and we detect the transition at $\lambda=1$.
-We confirm that the results with $p=2$ are indeed convergence (see Supplementary materials, Fig. S3).
+We confirm that the results with $p=2$ are indeed convergent (see Fig. S3 in Supplementary materials).